 California “Ten-year Rule”

+What is the ten year rule?
 Marriages of 10 years or more are considered marriages of long duration.
 As such the court is not allowed to set a definite termination date for spousal support at the time of the trial.
 While the court cannot terminate spousal support by a certain date, they can set a date for spousal support to be terminated unless the supported spouse applies to extend the support on or before that date.
 In marriages of less than 10 years, spousal support is presumed to be no longer in duration than half the length of the marriage.

+How do I modify support?
 You can request to change a spousal support modification order if you can show that there has been a “change in circumstances” since the spousal support order was made.
 The supported party no longer needs support or the supporting party can no longer afford to paid support.

 After a judge makes a spousal support order, you or your former spouse may need to change the order and would seek a spousal support modification.
 If you are in this situation, you have to show that there has been a “change in circumstances” since the spousal support order was made.
 This means something significant has changed since the spousal support order was made.

+Do I have to pay support when I retire?
 You are entitled to retire at age 65 and cannot be required to work to support your spouse beyond that age.
 Additionally, if you’re forced into early retirement, you may be able to convince a court that you should not have to continue paying support.

 Raises and Bonuses

+How do my raises affect support?
+What if I got a bonus?
 The court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-Job Loss: You should be able to receive a temporary abatement of support if you have been involuntarily terminated or had your income reduced.
+I lost my job.
+Do I have to pay support?
+You should be able to receive a temporary abatement of support if you have been involuntarily terminated or had your income reduced.
 You may be able to receive a permanent spousal support reduction or termination if you are unable to obtain comparable employment and have to take a pay cut.